-- I like my pico best right after it’s made, but you can also prep it ahead of time and store it in the fridge for several days.
-Just know that the mixture will get juicier as the tomatoes marinate in the lime and salt, so you’ll want to use a slotted spoon or fork to top it onto tacos, etc., in order to leave most of the juices behind.
+- Eat it right away, or prep it ahead of time and store it in the fridge for several days.
+Just know that the mixture will get juicier as the tomatoes marinate in the lime and salt.
+I recommend using a slotted spoon or fork to top it onto tacos, etc., in order to leave most of the juices behind.

 - As with all simple recipes, the quality of the final dish will depend on the quality of your ingredients.
 Pico de gallo is perfect for summer, when fresh tomatoes are in peak season.
 Look for the best ones you can find to make this recipe.
 For great salsa, steer clear of bland, watery winter tomatoes.

-I love using traditional pico de gallo as inspiration for fun dip variations and even summer salads!
+I love using traditional pico de gallo as a starting point for other fun dips and even summer salads!
 Here are some of my go-to ways to change it up:

 - Add diced avocado or sprinkle crumbled Cotija cheese on top for a creamy element.